Jain literature: Digambara View: The Canon Was Lost

 The Digambara tradition holds a fundamentally different view.
 They believe that due to the famine and the passage of time, the original Aṅgas and Pūrvas were completely lost by around the 2nd century CE.
 They state that Āchārya Bhutabali (1st century CE) was the last ascetic with even partial knowledge of the original canon.
-They maintain that Āchārya Pushpadanta and Bhutabali wrote the Ṣaṭkhaṅḍāgama (Six Part Scripture) under guidance of Dharasena, which is held to be one of the oldest Digambara texts (2nd to 3rd century CE).
+They maintain that Āchārya Pushpadanta and Bhutabali wrote the Ṣaṭkhaṅḍāgama (Six Part Scripture) under the guidance of Dharasena, which is held to be one of the oldest Digambara texts (2nd to 3rd century CE).
 Around the same time, Āchārya Gunadhar wrote Kasayapahuda (Treatise on the Passions).

 Consequently, Digambaras reject the scriptures compiled by the Śvetāmbaras at Pataliputra and Vallabhi, viewing them as incomplete and corrupted.
 This disagreement over the authenticity and survival of the Agamas is a central reason for the historical schism between the two major sects.
 Lacking the original Agamas, the Digambara tradition instead came to hold authoritative a set of later texts, believed to encapsulate the essence of the lost teachings.

-Svetambara Canon (The Agamas)
+Śvetāmbara Canon (The Agamas)

-The canons (Siddhāntha) of the Śvētāmbaras are generally composed of the following texts:
+The canons (Siddhāntha) of the Śvetāmbaras are generally composed of the following texts: